Namraj14/Prompting/Grounding.md

 * Chunking and vectorization enable semantic search.
 * Hybrid Search combines exact matching and semantic matching.
 * RAG helps Agentforce deliver accurate, context-aware, and up-to-date responses.

+### Search Index

+A Search Index is an optimized repository that stores chunked and vectorized content, enabling fast and accurate retrieval for RAG applications.

+### Without a Search Index

+When a user asks:

+> "How do I reset my password?"

+The system would need to scan every document, PDF, email, or knowledge article individually to find the answer.

+**Problems:**

+* Slow performance
+* Higher processing cost
+* Poor scalability
+* Less accurate retrieval

+### With a Search Index

+Before runtime:

+1. Ingest content
+2. Chunk documents into smaller sections
+3. Vectorize the chunks
+4. Store them in a Search Index

+At runtime:

+User Query → Search Index → Retriever → Relevant Content → LLM Response

+**Benefits:**

+* Fast retrieval
+* Better relevance
+* Supports semantic search
+* Scales to large knowledge repositories

+### Example

+Knowledge Base contains:

+* Password Reset Guide
+* Account Management Guide
+* Billing FAQ
+* Product Documentation

+**User Query:**

+> "I forgot my password and can't log in."

+Without Search Index:

+* System scans all documents manually.

+With Search Index:

+* Retriever instantly finds the Password Reset Guide and sends the relevant content to the LLM.

+### What a Search Index Stores

+* Content Chunks
+* Metadata
+* Keywords
+* Vector Embeddings

+### Key Takeaways

+* Search Index is the foundation of RAG retrieval.
+* Stores chunked and vectorized content.
+* Enables fast and relevant information retrieval.
+* Used by Retrievers to ground LLM responses.
+* Supports Vector Search and Hybrid Search.